How to Create a Landing Page in WordPress Without a Builder

 Making Your Design Convert

+A well-designed landing page draws visitors in and guides them toward action.
+If you’re using Kadence, check out Restored316’s stunning landing page templates.
 They’ve created complete sales funnels you can set up in WordPress in a jiffy.
-Their designs aren’t just beautiful—they’re strategically crafted to turn visitors into subscribers and customers.
+Their designs are beautiful AND strategically crafted to turn visitors into subscribers and customers.

 Optimizing for Conversions